Rovhona/Quiz-Master/README.md

 ## 🎮 How to Play

-1. **Choose Your Category** - Select from 7 categories (Technology, Science, Geography, Sports, Arts, Gaming) or play with mixed questions
+1. **Choose Your Category** - Select from 8 categories (Technology, Science, Geography, Sports, Arts, Gaming, Cristiano Ronaldo) or play with mixed questions
 2. **Customize Settings** - Set your preferred difficulty (Easy/Medium/Hard/Mixed), number of questions (5-20), and time per question (10-30s)
 3. **Start Playing** - Answer questions within the time limit to score points
 4. **Earn Points** - Get more points for faster answers and consecutive correct answers (streaks)